meghanharrington/meghanharrington.github.io/index.md

 As we can see, **actors** play a very important role, the politicians are quite far behind!
 One might find it surprising that **politicians represent 9.3%** while **actors represent 26.2%**.
 Politicians are the ones who can enact laws and create change, in both directions, depending on the opinion.
 But at the same time, actors have lots of **influence** because of their exposition and are often quoted in the media in case of a **coming out** or an opinion.
 Also, they often play the role of an LGBTQ+ person.

 Finally, when analyzing the coverage of a minority's rights, it is interesting to look at the **gender of the speakers**, as in the U.S, **white males are often over-represented** and tend to have more space and time to express their opinions, whereas other minorities, including the concerned ones, are less heard.
-Let's see if it is the case here:

 <p align="center">
 <img src="genderbar.png"  />
   </p>

 As expected, **males represent almost 70% of the speakers**.
-We can see a small increase of women speakers between 2015 and 2020.
+We can see a small increase in female speakers between 2015 and 2020.
 The distribution without males and females represented allows us to visualize minorities that are otherwise completely overshadowed.

   <p align="center">
 <img src="mingenderbar.png"  />
   </p>

  On this new scale, transgender females are very present as well as non-binary people.
-We see a notable increase in quotes from non-binary people from 2015 to 2020.
-This might suggest that the term 'non-binary' has become more normalized and more commonly used by journalists, or perhaps the actual population of people identifying as non-binary has grown.
+We see a notable increase in quotes from **non-binary** and **gender fluid** people from 2015 to 2020.
+This might suggest that the terms 'non-binary' and 'gender fluid' have become more normalized and more commonly used by journalists, or perhaps there has been a growth in the populations of people idenitfying that way.

-As we have seen, many different people with different opinions talk about LGBTQ+ rights but what is sure so far is that men dominate the conversation and the LGBTQ+ community itself is largely under-represented.
+It is important to note that the differences in proportions among genders are partly due to the differences in population sizes.
+The amount of transgender females is estimated to be about double the amount of transgender males in the U.S., so the idea is not to compare the proportions between groups here.
+We are more interested in the evolution from 2015 to 2020.
+As we have seen, many different people with different opinions talk about LGBTQ+ rights.
 We have to look at the content of the quotes for a deeper analysis of the related ideas.

 <a name = "what"></a>